 Amy Adams biography

-American actress Amy Lou Adams was born on August 20, 1974 in Vicenza, Italy.
+Actress Amy Lou Adams was born on August 20, 1974, in Vicenza, Italy.
 She was the fourth of seven children born to Americans Kathryn and Richard Kent Adams, who was stationed at Caserma Ederle at the time of her birth.
 The Adams family, which was Mormon, relocated from one base to another repeatedly until it settled in Castle Rock, Colorado when Adams was about 8 years old.

 Adams sang in the Douglas County High School choir and, aspiring to become a ballerina, trained as an apprentice at a local dance company.
 Later, she decided the rigidity of ballet training was ill-suited for her, and she began to pursue a career in musical theater instead.